Alongside Loch Lomond

 The West Highland Way path goes alongside Loch Lomond from Balmaha up to the northern end of the loch.
 This path is undoubtedly the best way to experience the eastern shoreline.

-It’s around 7 miles from Drymen to Balmaha, over Conic Hill and another 7 miles onto Rowardennan.
-A further 7 to Inversnaid and then finally another 7 miles to Inverarran.
+It’s around 7 miles from Drymen to Balmaha, over Conic Hill, and another 7 miles onto Rowardennan—a further 7 to Inversnaid and another 7 miles to Inverarran.

-Enjoy the entire 96-mile West Highland Way experience, of which the Loch Lomond section will be a highlight or use our guides to break them into a section.
+Enjoy the entire 96-mile West Highland Way experience, of which the Loch Lomond section will be a highlight, or use our guides to break it down into sections.

 Balmaha

-An additional car park recently opened at Balmaha provides more spaces, although both car parks are pay and display.
-Get alongside the bay starting at the Tom Weir Statue or take the Balmaha Boatyard ferry to Inchcailloch Island.
+An additional car park recently opened at Balmaha provides more spaces, taking pressure off the original council car park.
+Both are pay and display.
+To get alongside Loch Lomond, start at the Tom Weir Statue alongside the bay, or for a great little adventure, take the Balmaha Boatyard ferry to Inchcailloch Island.

 Milarrochy Bay

-Walk along the shoreline path to Milarrochy Bay , and if you’re driving, there is a free car park there.
-This is an excellent place to bring the family and sit on the beach on a warm day (do go early as spaces fill quickly when the sun shines.)
-There are toilets here, and it is ideal for launching kayaks, canoes and SUP.
+Walk along the shoreline path to Milarrochy Bay, and if you’re driving, there is a free car park there.
+This is an excellent place to bring the family and sit on the beach on a warm day (do go early, as spaces fill quickly when the sun shines).
+There are toilets here, and it is ideal for launching kayaks, canoes, and SUPs.

 Rowardennan

-Rowardennan is at the end of the road if driving; it is also the starting point for climbing Ben Lomond, which draws tens of thousands of people each year.
-So an additional overflow car park introduced in recent times is most welcome.
+Rowardennan is at the end of the road if driving; it is also the starting point for climbing Ben Lomond, which draws tens of thousands yearly.
+So, an additional overflow car park introduced recently is most welcome.

 Inversnaid

-To get to Inversnaid by car, you’ll need to take the B829 from Aberfoyle, one of the many excellent scenic roads in Loch Lomond & The Trossachs.
-You can also get to Inversnaid by foot along the West Highland Way path or Great Trossachs Path from Callander.
+To get to Inversnaid by car, you must take the B829 from Aberfoyle, one of the many excellent scenic roads in Loch Lomond & The Trossachs.
+You can also get to Inversnaid by foot along the West Highland Way or Great Trossachs Path from Callander.
 In addition, cruise Loch Lomond has a waterbus service from Tarbet on the opposite side of Loch Lomond.

 You will need to travel by foot to explore the shoreline that runs north alongside the eastern shores.